-Professionals, people like solicitors, accountants, surveyors and others, are expected to perform their responsibilities to a reasonably competent standard.
-If they don’t, and you lose out as a result, you may be able to make a claim for compensation.
+Professionals – people who provide services requiring particular expertise and skills – are expected to perform their responsibilities to a reasonably competent standard.
+If they don’t it may be deemed professional negligence, and if you lose out financially you may be able to make a claim for compensation.

-We will need to see all the paperwork, so it is important that you keep hold of any records, documents and correspondence that may be relevant to your professional negligence claim.
+Your solicitor will need to see all the relevant paperwork, so it is important that you keep hold of any records, documents and correspondence that may be relevant to your claim.

 You can claim for actual financial losses that you have suffered as a direct result of the negligent act or advice.
 If your claim is successful, the courts will make a final decision about how much compensation you will be awarded, and this can be affected by a number of factors.

 It is important to be aware that any claim below £10,000 will be dealt with using the small claims procedure, and you are unlikely to be able to recover your legal costs.

 Get in touch

 What is a probate dispute?
 Contentious probate refers to a dispute about how a person’s estate is managed, and who it is passed onto, after they’ve died.
 Resolving a probate dispute can be a costly and emotionally exhausting process, but the good news is that there...

 I’ve been injured while working from home - what are my rights?
 Since the start of the pandemic, most workplaces adapted the way they work to allow their employees to efficiently work from home (WFH).
 Many employees enjoy the benefits and flexibility that this brings,...